-However, the capacity as which dentist operate in Nigeria is minimal because Africans tend to care less about their tooth but that not withstanding, they till get an awesome pay from the Government.
+However, the capacity as which a dentist can operate in Nigeria is minimal because Africans tend to care less about their oral health but that not withstanding, they still get a good pay from the Government.

-So the best choice for a Dentist is getting employed in a Government hospital rather than setting up their own clinic.
+So the best bet for a dentist in Nigeria is getting employed in a Government Hospital rather than setting up their own private clinic.

-You hardly see a dentist in Nigeria running a private clinic because the cost of purchasing the dental equipment are on the high side and even if the dentist chooses to go for a loan, the demand in the Nigerian market for dental services will be too low to strike profitable.
+You hardly see a dentist in Nigeria running a private clinic because the cost of purchasing the dental equipment alone is very much on the high side and even if the dentist chooses to go for a loan, the demand in the Nigerian market for dental services will be too low to break-even.

-So once a dentist in Nigeria is done from college, the next thing is to either travel abroad or seek a job in a Government establishment/hospital.
+So once a dentist in Nigeria is done from college, the next thing is to either travel abroad for practice or seek a job in a Government establishment/hospital.

 Optometry In Nigeria

-Optometry deals with the study and detection f eye defects and the use of glasses or lenses to correct them.
+Optometry deals with the study and detection of eye defects and the use of glasses or lenses to correct them.

-it is also a 6 year course in Nigeria and also very prestigious with a very high cut-off mark.
+It is also a six (6) year course in Nigeria and also very prestigious with a very high cut-off mark.

 In the real sense, the demand for the services of an Optometrist is quite high in Nigeria judging from the fact that close to one third of the Nigerian population uses glasses, however, the competition is relatively high making it quite difficult to strike even.

-Just in case you want to know how they make money from conducting free eye checkups, I will tell you.
-After checking your eyes, if they find any defect that need correction, they would either sell their lenses to you or recommend a drug to you from their pharmacy.
+In case you wonder how they make money from conducting “free eye checkup”, here is how, after checking your eyes, if they find any defect that need correction, they would either sell their lenses to you or recommend a drug to you from their pharmacy.

 An Ophthalmologist is a Medical Doctor who specializes in the diseases and treatment of the eyes, therefore, they are always more preferred to an Optometrist.
-However, an Ophthalmologist is restricted due to lack of adequate knowledge of lenses therefore an Optometrist could fill the gap.
+However, an Ophthalmologist is restricted due to lack of adequate knowledge of lenses giving Optometrists the chance to fill the gap.